-My photographic journey started modestly enough with my parents’ old Kodak Brownie 44A, which was obsolete even before I got to use it.
+My photographic journey started with my parents’ old Kodak Brownie 44A, which was obsolete even before I got to use it.
 It had only a fixed-focus lens, two aperture settings and a single shutter speed.
-It had been fine for family snaps, but I soon discovered its limitations for anything more ambitious.
+It had been fine for family snaps, but it wasn’t long before I discovered its limitations.
 Predictably, by the time I got to Grammar school, I wanted something more capable to take better photographs and keep up with my peers.

-Enter the Zenit-E. The Zenit-E was a basic Soviet-era Single Lens Reflex and an inexpensive alternative to the more prestigious western brands.
+Enter the Zenit-E. The Zenit-E was a Soviet-era Single Lens Reflex and an inexpensive alternative to the more prestigious western brands.
 It was probably the most “uncool” SLR on the market, but it was also cheap enough to buy on a schoolboy budget.

 By the time I was ready to replace the Praktica, I had finished studying and could afford something better.
 So it was that my next camera was a Pentax.
-The P30n came with me on many trips around Europe and further afield.
+The P30 came with me on many trips around Europe and further afield.
 Perhaps the most enduring memory is photographing the total solar eclipse that passed over France in 1999.
 It was also to be my final SLR of the film era.